 1. UE provides UE capability ID and AF information e.g. manufacture information or PLMN information to the AMF.

-Editor's note: Whether AF information is needed or not is FFS.

-2. AMF obtains UE capabilities according to the stored UE Radio Capability Information for the received UE Capability ID.;
+2. AMF receives the UE capability ID and the AF information, e.g. manufacture information, and obtains UE capabilities according to the stored UE Radio Capability Information for the received UE Capability ID for this AF.

 3. If AMF has no UE Radio Capability Information for the AF information or cannot derive UE capabilities according to the capability ID received from the UE, the AMF acquires UE Radio Capability information from the AF via NEF.
+The AMF requests from the NEF UE Radio Capability Information, and if the NEF has the UE Radio Capability Information, then NEF responses the AMF.

 Regardless of step 1 and step 2, if AMF determines that the stored UE Radio Capability Information is not up to date information, based on local configuration, the AMF can trigger step 3 to retrieve the up to date UE Radio Capability Information from the AF.

-Editor's note: Service operation for step 3 will be further specified.
+4-5.If the NEF has no the UE Radio Capability Information, the NEF requests from the AF to provide the UE Radio Capability Information; the AF provide the UE Radio Capability Information based on the request.

+NOTE: The NEF is expected to support CAPIF functions for external exposure if the AF is the third party.

+6. The NEF stores the newly provisioned UE Radio Capability Information and responses to the AMF.

-4. AMF transfers UE capabilities to the RAN if applicable.
+7. AMF based on the newly provisioned UE Radio Capability Information, derives UE Radio Capability and transfers to the RAN if applicable.

 6.12.4 Impacts on existing entities and interfaces